Ecotrust-Canada/tallyo/README.md

 ### Installation

-Install node v4.0.0:
-We recommend using `nvm` for this (https://github.com/creationix/nvm)[click here]
+Install node v4.0.0.
+We recommend using [nvm](https://github.com/creationix/nvm) for this

 Install nodemon using npm
 ```